Ann-lau/agri-connect_prototype/README.md

 Government Agencies and NGOs
 Technology Providers and Innovators in Agriculture

+Deployment:

+Agri-Connect is deployed on Netlify and can be accessed at https://agri-connectssd.netlify.app/.

 Getting Started:

 To get started with Agri-Connect, follow these steps: